Oops, Wait: Discourse Tokens Matter in Reasoning Model: Discourse Tokens in Reasoning

-We conduct experiments on AIME24 \cite{aime}, GPQA-D \cite{gpqa}, and MATH-500 \cite{math}.
-We use the following models: DeepSeek-R1-distill-Qwen-32B \cite{deepseek}, QwQ-32B \cite{qwen2.5, qwen3}, s1.1-32B \cite{s1}, and s1-32B \cite{s1}.
-Note that DeepSeek-R1-distill-Qwen-32B, s1.1-32B, and s1-32B are post-trained on the same base model, Qwen2.5-32B-Instruct \cite{qwen2.5} with different settings, and that QwQ-32B is also based on Qwen2.5-32B.
-To analyze model-size effects, we additionally evaluate DeepSeek-R1-distill-Qwen-14B and DeepSeek-R1-distill-Qwen-7B.
-For brevity, we refer to DeepSeek-R1-distill-Qwen-32B as R1-32B in the remainder of this paper.
-Further details are provided in \cref{sec:app-1} and \ref{sec:app-2}.
+where ${*} \in \{true, false\}$ for correct $p_{true}$ or incorrect $p_{false}$ mean probabilities, respectively. \cref{fig:trajectory_comparison} illustrates the overall process of how the token probability is computed by collecting the softmax probabilities: we use the token following ``\textbackslash n\textbackslash n'' as a high-precision discourse boundary to reduce contamination from problem-specific tokens.
+Note that we verify in Appendix \ref{sec:app-2} that alternatives yield similar trends, albeit with weaker signal strength.

-For each model, we perform a \textit{t}-test on token probability distributions to assess whether they differ significantly between correct and incorrect reasoning.
-In addition, we prompt the models to generate confidence estimates, allowing us to examine the interaction between correctness, confidence, and token-level probabilities.
+We detail the benchmarks and models in Appendix \ref{sec:app-1} and \ref{sec:app-2}.
+For each tested model, \textit{t}-test is performed on token probability distributions to assess whether they differ significantly between correct and incorrect reasoning.
+In addition, we prompt the models to generate confidence estimates, enabling us to examine the interactions among correctness, confidence, and token-level probabilities.